How does Flatpeak work?

 What is VPP?

-What flexibility trading?
+What is flexibility trading?

-What flexibility trading?
+What is flexibility trading?

-FlatPeak service
+Flatpeak service

 Which energy providers are supported?